bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/05-Pre-requisite-Network-Namespace.md

 ```

 ## Network Namespace
-networks, namespaces are used by containers like Docker to implement network isolation.
+networks namespaces are used by containers like Docker to implement network isolation.
 containers are separated from the underlying host using namespaces.
+The container can have its own virtual interfaces, routing and other tables.
 ```
 $ route
 ```